 Stree is a Hindi movie that released in August of 2018.
 The Stree cast includes Rajkummar Rao, Shraddha Kapoor, Pankaj Tripathi, Aparshakti Khurana, Abhishek Banerjee, Flora Saini, and Vijay Raaz, to name a few.
 The film is a brilliant mix of horror and humour, which tells a well-crafted story based on a real-world urban legend.
 This is not a Stree review, so there’s going to be a ton of spoilers.
-Here’s the plot and ending of Stree explained.
+Here’s the plot and ending of Stree explained; spoilers ahead.

 If you’re looking for certain specific details about the film you can directly go to: